 Our website offers access to the What Can I Do With This Major? database of careers as well as this How To Choose a Major information.
 For a one-on-one counseling session, students can contact the Career Development Office at 325-942-2255 or firstname.lastname@example.org.

 When should my student visit with Career Development staff?

 The earlier the better!
 We offer students help in developing a four-year plan to help them get on a career-minded track early in their higher education experience.
 We also provide help to underclassmen who have not yet decided on a major.

 What aspects of the job search do you provide help with?

-In addition to our job posting database, Jobs4Rams, where students can post résumés and search job openings, we provide several services to help your student be interview-ready.
+We provide several services to help your student be interview-ready.
 We set up résumé critiques, mock interviews and on-campus interviews with employers.
 Students also have access to our career resource library and our career advising services.

 How can my student get help with résumés, interviewing and job search strategies?